mosn/layotto/README.md

 ### Get started with LayOtto

-See the code examples [configuration demo with etcd](docs/en/start/configuration/start.md) or [configuration demo with apollo](docs/en/start/configuration/start-apollo.md) that can help you get started with LayOtto.
+See the quick start guides [configuration demo with apollo](docs/en/start/configuration/start-apollo.md) or [configuration demo with etcd](docs/en/start/configuration/start.md) that can help you get started with LayOtto.

 ### Traffic intervention on the 4th layer network